Singularities of mappings on ICIS and applications to Whitney equisingularity: Introduction

 In a recent paper, \cite{GimenezConejero2021}, we solved the second question for families of multi-germs $f_t\colon(\CC^n,S)\to(\CC^{n+1},0)$ of corank one.
-We prove that the family is excellent if the image Milnor number $\mu_I(f_t)$ is constant on $t$, which solved a conjecture posed by Houston in \cite{Houston2010}.
-The image Milnor number $\mu_I(f)$ of a map germ $f\colon(\CC^n,S)\to(\CC^{n+1},0)$ with isolated instability was introduced by Mond in \cite{Mond1991} as the $n$th Betti number of the image of a stable perturbation of $f$.
-In fact, the image of the stable perturbation has the homotopy type of a wedge of $n$-spheres, so $\mu_I(f)$ counts the number of such spheres, in analogy with the classical Milnor number of a hypersurface with isolated singularity.
-The number $\mu_I(f)$ is well defined whenever $(n,n+1)$ are nice dimensions of Mather or $f$ has corank one.
+We prove that the family is excellent if the image Milnor number $\mu_I(f_t)$ is constant on $t$, which solved a conjecture posed by Houston in these dimensions (see \cite[Conjecture 6.2]{Houston2010}).
+With respect to the first question, some partial results can be found in the papers by Jorge Pérez and Saia (see \cite{JorgeSaia2006}) or Houston (see \cite{Houston2011}).

-With respect to the first question, Jorge Pérez and Saia in \cite{JorgeSaia2006} considered families $f_t\colon(\CC^n,0)\to(\CC^p,0)$ of corank one, with $n<p$.
-They exploit the structure of isolated complete intersection singularities ({\sc{icis}}) of the multiple point spaces $D^k(f)$ to reduce the number of invariants to a half.
-Other results about Whitney equisingularity of families $f_t\colon(\CC^n,0)\to(\CC^{n+1},0)$ of corank one are also due to Houston (see \cite{Houston2008,Houston2011}).

-In this paper we solve the first question for families $f_t\colon(\CC^n,S)\to(\CC^{n+1},0)$ of corank one.
-We follow the approach of Teissier in \cite{Teissier1982} for hypersurfaces with isolated singularity or Gaffney in \cite{Gaffney1993} for {\sc icis} based on the $\mu^*$-sequence.
-In our case, the Whitney equisingularity in the target is controlled by the $\mu_I^*$-sequence of $f$, obtained by taking successive transverse slices of the map germ $f$.
-However, in order to control the Whitney equisingularity in the source, we make use of the $\mu_I^*$-sequence of $\pi\colon D^2(f)\to(\CC^n,S)$, where $D^2(f)$ is the double point space of $f$ in $\CC^n\times\CC^n$ and $\pi$ is the projection onto the first component.
+In the last part of this paper we provide a minimal set of invariants which control the \textsc{we} of families $f_t\colon(\CC^n,S)\to(\CC^{n+1},0)$ of corank one.
+We follow the approach of Teissier in \cite{Teissier1982} for hypersurfaces with isolated singularity or Gaffney in \cite{Gaffney1993} for {\sc icis}, based on the $\mu^*$-sequence.
+In our case, the \textsc{we} in the target is controlled by the $\mu_I^*$-sequence of $f$, obtained by taking successive transverse slices of the map germ $f$.
+However, in order to control the \textsc{we} in the source, we make use of the $\mu_I^*$-sequence of $\pi\colon D^2(f)\to(\CC^n,S)$, where $D^2(f)$ is the double point space of $f$ in $\CC^n\times\CC^n$ and $\pi$ is the projection onto the first component.
 We note that, since $f$ has corank one, $D^2(f)$ is an {\sc icis} of dimension $n-1$ and $\pi$ has isolated instabilities.
-By this reason, a big part of this paper is dedicated to develop the definition and properties of the image Milnor number of map germs defined on {\sc icis}, based on a previous work of Mond and Montaldi in \cite{Mond1994}.
+For this reason, we need to develop the deformation theory of pairs $(X,f)$, where $X$ is an {\sc icis}.